Christian politics in New Zealand: Liberal Protestant activism: 1981–2001

-Evangelical political activism: 1980s: Moral Activism
+Evangelical political activism: 1980s: moral activism

-By the early 1980s, the Christian evangelical revival of the 1960s had developed into a social movement that utilized community and political action in response to "moral" issues.
+By the early 1980s, the Christian evangelical revival of the 1960s had developed into a social movement that utilised community and political action in response to "moral" issues.
 These developments were influenced by the emergence of a vocal Christian Right in the Reagan-era United States, represented by figures such as Jerry Falwell and Pat Robertson and groups such as the Moral Majority and Christian Coalition.
 As with their American counterparts, these conservative evangelicals opposed homosexuality, abortion, feminism, sex education, and supported traditional family and moral values.
 Opposition by conservative elements within mainstream denominations towards a perceived "liberal trend" led to a decline in church membership by 7 percent between 1976 and 1981.
-By contrast, church membership at more conservative denominations like the Pentecostal churches rose by 127 percent during that period.
+By contrast, church membership at more conservative denominations, such as the Pentecostal churches, rose by 127 percent during that period.

 In March 1985, Labour's Fran Wilde introduced a new homosexual law reform bill.
 This became a moral issue for New Zealand religious conservatives to rally against.
-Two National member of parliaments, Graeme Lee and Norman Jones, organised a petition against the bill; and three Labour MPs Geoff Braybrooke, Whetu Tirikatene-Sullivan, and Allan Wallbank supported their campaign.
+Two National members of parliament, Graeme Lee and Norman Jones, organised a petition against the bill; and three Labour MPs, Geoff Braybrooke, Whetu Tirikatene-Sullivan, and Allan Wallbank supported their campaign.
 A number of activists from the United States provided advice.
 At about the same time, the Coalition of Concerned Citizens (CCC) formed, using the motto "For God, Family and Country", while many liberal Anglicans and Methodists formed a "Christians for Homosexual Law Reform" network to counter their efforts.
 The campaign against homosexual law reform eventually failed, however, and the bill became law in 1986.